FedorIvanov37/sv-terminal/README.md

 ## SIGNAL general overview

-SIGNAL simplifies the sending of banking card e-commerce transactions to banking card processing systems using a useful visual and program interface making simple things simple to achieve
+The Signal simplifies the sending of banking card e-commerce transactions to banking card processing systems using a useful visual and program interface

 The SIGNAL uses ISO-8583 E-pay protocol for transactions sending, instead of PSP.
 It can be used during the Payment Systems certification test, for checking and setting up the system on the test environment, during the application development process, and so on

-Also, the SIGNAL builds like a kit of weakly connected modules like a Parser, Connector, Queue, etc. It allows to reuse or extend the SIGNAL's functionality making emulators, loaders, parsers, converters, application interfaces, and many other things based on SIGNAL modules
+Also, the Signal builds like a kit of weakly connected modules like a Parser, Connector, Queue, etc. It allows to reuse or extend the Signal's functionality making emulators, loaders, parsers, converters, application interfaces, and many other things based on [Signal modules](#library-re-usage)

 [UBC SV API](http://feapi.unlimint.io:7171/documentation) is a good example of using SIGNAL modules without any GUI

-Written on Python 3.12 with the use of PyQt6 and Pydantic packages
+See more in the chapter [About the Signal](#about-signal)

 In case of any questions about SIGNAL [contact the author](#author).
-Your feedback and suggestions are general drivers of SIGNAL evolution.
+Your feedback and suggestions are general drivers of the Signal evolution

 ## Important notes

 * Allowed usage on test environment only.
 SIGNAL only implements basic security checks
   * At the moment SIGNAL doesn't support byte-fields
   * GUI tests were made on Windows 10/11 x64 only
   * The application and the document are currently under construction

 ## Release info